the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 });
 ~~~~~~~~

+The "it"-block describes one test case.
+It comes with a test description and when you test it, it can either succeed or fail.
+Furthermore, you could wrap it into a "describe"-block that defines your test suit.
+A test suit could include a bunch of the "it"-blocks for one specific component.
+You will see those "describe"-blocks later on.
+Both blocks are used to separated and organize your test cases.

-You can run it by using the interactive *create-react-app* scripts on the command line.
+You can run your test cases by using the interactive *create-react-app* scripts on the command line.
+You will get the output for all test cases on your command line interface.

 {title="Command Line",lang="text"}
 ~~~~~~~~
-npm run test
+npm test
 ~~~~~~~~

+**Note:** If errors show up when you run the single test for the App component for the first time, it could be because of the unsopported fetch method that is used in `fetchSearchTopStories()` which is triggered in `componentDidMount()`.
+You can make it work by following these two steps:

+* On the command line, install the following package: `npm install isomorphic-fetch`
+* Include it in your *App.js* file: `import fetch from 'isomorphic-fetch';`

 Now Jest enables you to write Snapshot tests.
 These tests make a snapshot of your rendered component and run this snapshot against future snapshots.
-When a future snapshot changes you will get notified during the test.
-You can either accept the snapshot change, because you changed the component implementation on purpose, or deny the change and investigate for an error.
+When a future snapshot changes, you will get notified in the test.
+You can either accept the snapshot change, because you changed the component implementation on purpose, or deny the change and investigate for the error.
+It complements unit tests very well, because you only test the diffs of the rendered output.
+It doesn't add huge maintanance costs, because you can accept changed snapshots when you changed something on purpose for the rendered output.

 Jest stores the snapshots in a folder.
-Only that way it can show the diff to future snapshots.
-Additionally the snapshots can be shared across teams.
+Only that way it can validate the diff against a future snapshot.
+Additionally the snapshots can be shared across teams by having them in one folder.

-You have to install an utility library before you can write your first Snapshot test.
+You have to install an utility library before you can write your first Snapshot test in Jest.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save-dev react-test-renderer
 ~~~~~~~~

 Now you can extend the App component test with your first Snapshot test.
+First, import the new functionality from the node package and wrap your previous "it"-block for the App component into a descriptive "describe"-block.

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~